Dirty bomb: Effect of a dirty bomb explosion

-Sources: Adapted from Levi MA, Kelly HC.
-Weapons of mass disruption.
+Source: Adapted from Levi MA, Kelly HC.
+"Weapons of mass disruption".
 Sci Am.
 2002 Nov;287(5):76-81.

 Accidents with radioactives

 The effects of uncontrolled radioactive contamination have been reported several times.

 One example is the radiological accident occurring in Goiânia, Brazil, between September 1987 and March 1988: Two metal scavengers broke into an abandoned radiotherapy clinic and removed a teletherapy source capsule containing powdered caesium-137 with an activity of 50 TBq.
 They brought it back to the home of one of the men to take it apart and sell as scrap metal.
-Later that day both men were showing acute signs of radiation illness with vomiting and one of the men had a swollen hand and diarrhea.
+Later that day both men were showing acute signs of radiation illness with vomiting and one of them had a swollen hand and diarrhea.
 A few days later one of the men punctured the 1 mm thick window of the capsule, allowing the caesium chloride powder to leak out and when realizing the powder glowed blue in the dark, brought it back home to his family and friends to show it off.
 After two weeks of spread by contact contamination causing an increasing number of adverse health effects, the correct diagnosis of acute radiation sickness was made at a hospital and proper precautions could be put into procedure.
-By this time 249 people were contaminated, 151 exhibited both external and internal contamination of which 20 people were seriously ill and five people died.
+By this time 249 people were contaminated, 151 exhibited both external and internal contamination, of whom 20 people were seriously ill and five people died.

 The Goiânia incident to some extent predicts the contamination pattern if it is not immediately realized that the explosion spread radioactive material, but also how fatal even very small amounts of ingested radioactive powder can be.
 This raises worries of terrorists using powdered alpha emitting material, that if ingested can pose a serious health risk, as in the case of Alexander Litvinenko, who was poisoned by tea with polonium-210.
-"Smoky bombs" based on alpha emitters might easily be just as dangerous as beta or gamma emitting dirty bombs.
+"Smoky bombs" based on alpha emitters might be just as dangerous as beta or gamma emitting dirty bombs.